-To minimize its exposure to liquidity risk, Derayah has established procedures that enable to monitor on a daily basis its cash flows and to manage them properly through its Finance Department.
+To minimize its exposure to liquidity risk, Derayah has established policies and procedures that enable Derayah to monitor its cash flows and to manage properly through its Finance Department.
 This allows the Derayah to maintain sufficient cash and highly liquid current assets in order to be able to cover its present or future financial liabilities.